cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 ## Current Open Questions:

 - If the start and end time is very far apart, it might result in a lot of the data being re-written.
 Since we create a new block without the deleted data and mark the old one for deletion, there may be a period of time with lots of extra blocks and space used for large deletion queries.
-- There will be a delay between the deletion request and the deleted data being filtered during queires.
+- There will be a delay between the deletion request and the deleted data being filtered during queries.
     - In Prometheus, there is no delay.
     - One way to filter out Immediately is to load the tombstones during query time but this will cause a negative performance impact.
 - Adding limits to the API such as: